Classic hummus bi tahini recipe with mellowed garlic, sesame paste and chick-peas. A favorite Middle-Eastern spread served as a dip with pita bread.

 - Drain and rinse the chickpeas and put in a food processor, picking out any loose skins.
 Fish out the garlic and also add to the chickpeas.
 Puree until smooth, scraping down as needed.

-- With the machine running, slowly add the tahini, juice of one lemon and the 1/3 cup of olive oil.
-Then add 1/4 cup warm water.
+- With the machine running, slowly add the tahini, juice of one lemon and the ⅓ cup of olive oil you cooked the garlic in.
+Then add ¼ cup warm water.

 - Add the cumin and smoked paprika, process.
 Season with salt and more lemon, at least another half lemon.

 - Taste and adjust any seasonings.
 Spread in a serving dish or plate.
 Drizzle with good olive oil and chopped parsley.
+If desired, dust with a little smoked paprika or Everything Bagel seasoning.
 Serve with pita bread or crackers.